 The better the user experience, the better signals will be sent to Google regarding your content and its value to search engine users.

 When you or your marketing team is in the weeds writing your cluster content, sometime it is appropriate to have another set of eyes that is a bit more more removed like a local B2B SEO strategy.
 Also, you should have a long tail keyword that you are trying to rank for while you are still targeting natural keywords.

 You may be wondering how many cluster topics and pillar pages you should create.
 While you do want to get a good amount of content out there to your readers, you also want to make sure that your content is high quality.

-What's cool is that the HubSpot SEO tool for creating topic clusters will also show you related blog post already live in your blog, which align with that respective search phrase illustrated in the screenshot below.
+What's cool is that the HubSpot topic clusters SEO tool for creating topic clusters will also show you related blog post already live in your blog, which align with that respective search phrase illustrated in the screenshot below.

-As you are working on your content strategy, make sure you are creating and structuring content with user experience and buyer personas in mind.
+As you are working on your cluster content strategy, make sure you are creating and structuring content with user experience and buyer personas in mind.

 Creating content that is easy to read and navigate will allow you to optimize content for your readers and give them a better experience when they come to visit your site.